AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 The goal is that these design innovations will simplify the current design and facilitate scaleup and mass production of AguaClara technologies.

-## Apparatus
+## 1st Iteration walkthrough

-The follow section describes the first iteration of the horizontal filter.
+The following section describes the first iteration of the horizontal filter.
 Upon it's construction, the team determined that further iterations would be needed to build a filter with components that are precise and consistent.
 In response, the team designed a full Fusion360 model of the filter assembly, on which the next iteration will be based.
-This Fusion360 plan has been attached in the Manual of this report and includes current and past designs.
-In this section, the explanation of the apparatus will focus on the challenges with this design, and the changes that were made in the updated design.
+This Fusion360 link has been attached in the Manual of this report and includes current and past designs.

+This section is meant to be stand alone and tells the story of how the explanation of the apparatus will focus on the challenges with this design and the changes that were made in the updated design.

 <div class="alert alert-block alert-danger">
 Minor spelling/grammar issues